ConchobarMacNessa/cv/README.md

 ## Peter Rhodes - CV
-Junior Full-Stack Javascript developer

-I am a full-stack Javascript developer and have just graduated from the Founders & Coders bootcamp.
-I am interested in software development opportunities and specialise in web development with JavaScript and Node.js.
+I am a full-stack Javascript developer and have just graduated from the 16 week Founders & Coders bootcamp.

-I have a background in design and aspire to become a great developer who can add value to a team by providing design and artworking skills alongside coding.
+I have a background in design and aspire to become a great developer who can add value to a team by providing strong design and artworking skills alongside coding.

 The tech for good sector is a real interest of mine.
 I would love to work on projects with a positive social impact, which aim to create a more equal and fair society or a more sustainable environment.

 --